syrkis/miiii/paper/main.typ

 Using `esch`, the custom visualization library, to visualize attention weights and intermediate representations.
 The library allows for the visualization of attention patterns across different layers, as well as the visualization of intermediate representations at each layer.
 These visualizations provide insights into the learned patterns and help identify potential areas of improvement.

 *Fourier Analysis*
+As periodicity is established by #cite(<nanda2023>, form: "prose") to be a fundamental feature of the model trained on $cal(T)_"nanda"$, the fast Fourier transform (FFT) algorithm is used to detect which frequencies are in play.
+Note that any square image, can be described as a sum of 2d sine and cosine waves varying in frequency from 1 to the size of the image divided by 2 (plus a constant).
+This is a fundamental tool used in signal processing.
+The theory is briefly outlined in @fft for reference.
-To quantify periodic patterns in both attention weights and intermediate representations, we decompose them into their constituent frequencies using the discrete Fourier transform:
+// To quantify periodic patterns in both attention weights and intermediate representations, we decompose them into their constituent frequencies using the discrete Fourier transform:

 $
   X_k = sum_(n=0)^(N-1) x_n e^(-2pi i k n / N)